apparition47/MailTrackerBlockerApp/README.md

 1. Open the Mail app.
 2. Go to Settings > Extensions.
 3. Check `MailTrackerBlocker` to enable it.
-If you have multiple message security extensions installed, set "Message security extension" to `MailTrackerBlocker` to ensure trackers are blocked.
+If you have multiple Message Security Extensions installed, set "Message security extension" to `MailTrackerBlocker` to ensure trackers are blocked.
 Note that only one message security extension can be active.
 4. [Recommended] Images are safe for viewing now so to re-enable them: Goto Mail > Settings > Privacy > disable "Block All Remote Content".
-5. You should now see a 🧩 jigsaw puzzle icon over the message pane header as you read your emails.
+5. You should now see the ⓧ icon over the message pane header as you read your emails.
 The extension is now enabled!

 #### Tracking Report

-Open the MailTrackerBlocker app or tap the 🧩 jigsaw puzzle icon in Mail that appears over the message pane header.
+Open the MailTrackerBlocker app or tap the ⓧ icon in Mail that appears over the message pane header.
 The Tracking Report shows a rolling 30-day overview of e-mails grouped by tracker along with some frequency statistics.

 ## FAQ